andyphilips/teaching-simulations/README.md

 Links to the files:
 * Illustrating the Central Limit Theorem [CLT Demonstration](https://andyphilips.github.io/teaching-simulations/clt-demo.html)
 * Illustrating the role of factions and decision-making during the French Revolution [French Revolution Simulation](https://andyphilips.github.io/teaching-simulations/french-revolution.html)
+* Illustrating the one-off and iterated Prisoner's Dilemma in the context of an arms race [https://andyphilips.github.io/teaching-simulations/prisoners-dilemma.html]